I've just finished a table for my coffee bar / break room and I love it!

 Make the stain from 1 cup strong coffee,1 fine steel wool pad, and a 1/2 cup vinegar.
 Place together in a jar and let sit overnight.
 Brush stain on and let dry.
 It will dry darker that it looks, repeat until you have the color you want.

 Find a graphic you like and print it out poster size.
+Graphic Fairy has some great ones.
+She also has training on how to transfer on to furniture.
 I wanted a coffee theme and I chose this one because I liked the angel trade mark in the center.
 Glue it down, I used spray glue and a old credit card to smooth out bubbles.
 After it is dry, you can stain over it to blend it into the table.
 Mine was a bit gray, so I added a squeeze of walnut gel stain I had left over from another project for the final staining.
 It worked better for blending graphics in with the table.